Macau-LYXia/MVAE-DFDPNnet-update/README.md

 * Sim_proteinDisease.txt: Protein-Disease Jaccard similarity matrix

 #### Embedding
-* Demo.py:compact feature learning by integrating heterogeneous network
+* `Demo.py`:compact feature learning by integrating heterogeneous network
-* MVAE:construct deep network for Multi-View Variational Autoencoder (epoch = 500,batchsize =100)
+* `MVAE`:construct deep network for Multi-View Variational Autoencoder (epoch = 500,batchsize =100)

 We provided the pre-trained vector representations for drugs and proteins, which were used to produce the results in our paper.
 * drugFeature.txt